 A couple of weeks ago, I was contacted by Cameron who asked me to create plans for a Crate & Barrel Inspired Brey Desk.
 I figured if some of you handy builders were going to make the desk, you may want the other pieces in the collection, too!
-Today’s plans are for the matching file cabinet featuring the same plexiglass top!
+Today’s free plans to build the Crate & Barrel inspired Brey file cabinet feature the same plexiglass top!
 Of course, this style would work well with any other desk, also…

 - 1-1/4″ pocket hole screws